 The total operating expense is comprised of labor, deprecation and other.
 The labor cost includes benefits (insurance, training, matching FICA, and pension) as well as salary.
 The other operating expenses include supplies, utilities, routine repair and maintenance, outside services and any other non-labor or depreciation expense.
-The operating expenses have remained fairly consistent the past three years.
+The operating expenses increased around 20 percent for 2022.
+This increase was the result of the inflationary cost increase of normal purchases and a higher amount spent on emergency repairs.

+The non-operating revenue includes interest income on certificates of deposits and any miscellaneous income.
 The non-operating revenue for 2020 included \$1,506,807 for funds received from FEMA for the flood damage which occurred in 2019.
-In 2019, insurance proceeds were received for fire damage which happened in 2018.

-The non-operating expense includes interest expense on all loans.
+The non-operating expense is interest expense on all loans.
+The decrease in 2022 is the result of the decrease in the interest rates on three outstanding loans.